How & Where to Buy Ethereum (ETH)

-Ethereum was launched in 2014 by Vitalik Buterin, a former Bitcoin developer, with the significant addition of scripting for application development.
-Two Swiss companies, Ethereum Switzerland GmbH and the Ethereum Foundation were involved during the development.
-In July 2014, Ethereum went public with the first crowdsale where people purchased Ethereum by paying through its predecessor, Bitcoin.
+Ethereum was launched in 2014 by Vitalik Buterin, a blockchain developer and long-time bitcoin fanatic, with the significant addition of API scripting for application development.
+Two Swiss companies, Ethereum Switzerland GmbH and the Ethereum Foundation were involved during its development.
+In July 2014, Ethereum went public with a crowdsale where people purchased Ethereum by paying through its predecessor, bitcoin.

 How Ethereum Works

-However, in the Ethereum network, the nodes store the most recent ‘state’ (information on each user’s balance, their smart contacts and where it is all stored) along with all the transaction details, in addition to such information residing in the Ethereum blockchain.
+Unlike bitcoin, in the Ethereum network, network nodes store the most recent ‘state’ (information on each user’s balance, their smart contacts and where it is all stored) along with all the transaction details, in addition to such information residing in the Ethereum blockchain.